alanepontesw/big-data-design-systems/README.md

       * A strongly consistent read return a result that reflects all writes that received a successful response prior to the read.
     * use Time To Live (TTL) at no additional cost to delete data automatically when it expires.
     * Using DAX with DynamoDB solves massive read spikes on hot items and reduces read latency.
 By reducing the read load on DynamoDB, DAX can also help you reduce how much you spend on DynamoDB.
+    * Capacity Reservation allows you to obtain discounts on DynamoDB provisioned throughput capacity.
+This requires 1 year or 3 year commitment and applies for a region for which the capacity was purchased.
   * Redshift
     * for business intelligence
     * > Amazon Redshift **is a fast**, **scalable data warehouse** that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 Redshift delivers **ten times faster performance than other data warehouses by using machine learning**, **massively parallel query execution**, **and columnar storage on high-performance disk**.
 You can setup and deploy a new data warehouse in minutes, and run queries across petabytes of data in your Redshift data warehouse, and exabytes of data in your data lake built on Amazon S3.
 You **can start small for just $0.25 per hour and scale to $250 per terabyte per year**, less than one-tenth the cost of other solutions.